 I made 225 biscotti yesterday for Christmas.
 Yes, it took a long time, but it was so very worth it.
 These Mosaic Biscotti are so beautiful and just look like Christmas to me.
 They contain hazelnuts, chocolate, pistachios and cranberries (my addition).
 These come from the Queen of Desserts, Gina DePalma, the pastry chef at Babbo.
 There is a reason Mario Batali hired Gina.
-She's brilliant.
+She's brilliant but sensible.
 And if you aren't familiar with her, check out her book on desserts, Dolce Italiano.
 This book is such a must have if you like baking.

 If you aren't familiar with making biscotti, they really are very easy, they just take time.
 The dough is shaped into a wide log, baked and then sliced into the individual biscotti and then baked again until they are dry and crisp.
 These biscotti contain no butter, which allows them to last for several days, wrapped.
 You can make these ahead of time and freeze them for a couple of weeks.